+51. Support local control over adult entertainment facilities, alcohol establishments and

+Deleted: --Section Break (Next Page)-

+Deleted: <#>Promote local agency control over policies that recognize the benefits of parks and recreation facilities.¶ properties where illegal drugs are sold.

+Formatted: Right, Indent: Left: 0.6", No bullets or numbering

-- 49. Support local control over adult entertainment facilities, alcohol establishments and properties where illegal drugs are sold. - 50.
-Support local control for the regulation of cultivation, storage, manufacture, transport and use of medicinal and recreational marijuana and monitor legislative and administration activity to create a regulatory structure for medical and adult use. - 51.
-Support legislation increasing resources and local authority for abatement of public vandalism, especially graffiti. - 52.
-Support local efforts to establish a 24-hour detoxification center in Orange County for use by police agencies. - 53.
-Support use of Homeland Security Funds for local public safety agencies. - 54.
-Support and promote statewide actions to reform POBAR to allow for more transparency.
+52. Support local control for the regulation of cultivation, storage, manufacture, transport and use of medicinal and recreational marijuana and monitor legislative and administration activity to create a regulatory structure for medical and adult use.

+53. Oppose legislation that places burdensome restrictions on law enforcement and limits their ability to protect public safety

+54. Support legislation increasing resources and local authority for abatement of public vandalism, especially graffiti.

+55. Support local efforts to establish a 24-hour detoxification center in Orange County for use by police agencies.

+56. Support use of Homeland Security Funds for local public safety agencies.

+57. Support and promote statewide actions to reform POBAR to allow for more transparency.